aws-samples/amazon-kinesis-video-streams-producer-embedded-c/samples/kvsapp-ingenic-t31/README.md

 Now the executable is on the device, use the following command to run this sample.
 Argument `kvs-stream-name` is KVS stream name to be uploaded and it's optional.
 It'll use stream name in `sample_config.h` if this argument is not present.

     cd /mnt
-    ./kvsappcli-ingenic-t31-static [kvs-stream-name]
+    ./kvsappcli-ingenic-t31 [kvs-stream-name]

-You wold see following log if everythins works fine.
+You will see the following log if everything works fine.

     [root@Ingenic-uc1_1:mnt]# ./kvsappcli-ingenic-t31
     AACEncoderInit   channels = 1, pcm_frame_len = 2048